Consumer choice: Indifference curves for goods that are perfect substitutes or complements

-Perfect Substitutes
+Perfect substitutes

 A perfect substitute is a good or service which can be used in exactly the same way as the good or service it replaces.
-Products which are perfect substitutes for one another will exhibit straight lines on the indifference curve.
+Products which are perfect substitutes for one another will exhibit straight lines on the indifference curve (as shown in the figure to the right).
 This demonstrates that the relative utility of one good is equivalent to the relative utility of the other, regardless of their quantity.
-An example of perfect substitutes could be Coca Cola compared to Pepsi Max.
+An example of perfect substitutes could be Coca-Cola compared to Pepsi Max.
 A consumer who considers these products as perfect substitutes will be indifferent to spending all of their budget on strictly one or the other.

-Perfect Complements
+Perfect complements

 A perfect complement is a good or service whose appeal increases with the popularity of its complement.
-The relationship between both goods x and y are naturally dependent on each other along with the concept of consumption being dependent upon other consumption.
-Products that are perfect complements will be demonstrated graphically on an indifference curve with two lines at perfect right angles to one another.
-This demonstrates that the demand and consumption of one good is inherently tied to the other. i.e. when the consumption of one good increases, as does the consumption of the complementary good.
-An example of complementary goods are school kid's tuition fees and their school uniforms.
-When the consumer spends money on their child's tuition fees they are more than likely to complement the purchase with the school uniform.
+The relationship between both goods X and Y are naturally dependent on each other along with the concept of consumption being dependent upon other consumption.
+Products that are perfect complements will be demonstrated graphically on an indifference curve with two lines at perfect right angles to one another (as shown in the figure to the right).
+This demonstrates that the demand and consumption of one good is inherently tied to the other.
+In other words, when the consumption of one good increases, as does the consumption of the complementary good.
+An example of complementary goods is shown in the figure to the right.
+Left shoes and right shoes can be considered perfect complements as the ratio between sales of left and right shoes will never shift noticeably from 1:1.

 Utility

-The usefulness of a good is also a factor that consumers consider when making their choices.
-A product that has utility meets the Consumer needs and brings help to the consumer.
-The product itself has value.
-A utility is a set of numerical values that reflect the relative rankings of various bundles of goods.
+The usefulness of a good is a key factor when discussing consumer decision making.
+When a product both meets the needs of a consumer and has value it has utility.
+Utility can be quantified through a set of numerical values that reflect the relative rankings of various bundles of goods measured by consumers preference in their consumption.